JarWings/DES207-DES502_Git/README.txt

 --Jiancheng
 ver.0.2.8
 Completed the controller adaptation for the Inventory and made adjustments to the Inventory functionality, removing the Action Bar.

+15/03/24
+--Michael
+ver.0.2.9
+Added lift system, reset enemy positions when you enter a door.